-Sexual Abuse: Sexual abuse involves forcing or enticing a child, young person or vulnerable adult to take part in sexual activities, including prostitution, whether or not the child is aware of what is happening.
+Sexual Abuse: Sexual abuse involves forcing or enticing a child, young person or adult at risk to take part in sexual activities, including prostitution, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including penetrative or non-penetrative acts.
-They may include non- contact activities, such as involving children, young people or vulnerable adults in looking at, or in the production of, pornographic material or watching sexual activities, or encouraging them to behave in sexually inappropriate ways.
+They may include non-contact activities, such as involving children, young people or adults at risk in looking at, or in the production of, pornographic material or watching sexual activities, or encouraging them to behave in sexually inappropriate ways.